J-81/GeneLab_Data_Processing-1/Bisulfite-sequencing/GL-DPPD-XXXX.md

 **Output data:**

-* an additional subdirectory added to the the reference genome directory we provided as input that holds indexes for the bisulfite converted reference genome
+* an additional subdirectory added to the the reference genome directory that was provided as input which holds indexes for the bisulfite converted reference genome

 > **NOTE**
 > If using RNA, need to add the `--hisat` flag.

 ### Align

-Note that if the library preparation was non-directional, we need to also add `--non_directional` to this command (whether single-end or paired-end).
+Note that if the library preparation was non-directional, the `--non_directional` flag needs to be added to this command (whether single-end or paired-end).

 **Single-end example**